tavmem/buddy/README.md

 The style of using very short functions is key to successful q/KDB+.
 Supposedly, Arthur never bothered to learn GDB (or other debugging tools normally used with C).
 You would not use such tools with q/KDB+ either.
+Comments are sparse (or nonexistent).

 4) Code as Poetry.
 Read, study, and enjoy.
+An extreme example is file a/b.c.
+It conatins 2 versions of the buddy memory allocation system.
+The first is in 11 lines of ATWC.
+The second is in well documented traditional C (almost 750 lines).

 -------------------------------------------------------------------------